 To conduct the analysis in this paper, we have built a dataset that combines personnel files with information on recruitment and selection processes at the worker level.
 All data have been anonymized by the departments of Human Resources and Information Systems so that no individual information can be identified by the authors.
-In particular, we constructed a longitudinal dataset at the individual level that allows us to examine gender differences in work trajectories over time, excluding the top management above department directors.
-Although the raw data contain information from 1959, computerized records for the first few years are incomplete.
-In addition, in the late 1980s, the BdE performed a complete change Those we leave outside, due to confidentiality reasons, are the Governor, the Deputy Governor, the six General Directors, and the General Secretary.

-of definition of the hierarchical levels from a system of categories to the current system of professional groups.
+In particular, we constructed a longitudinal dataset at the individual level that allows us to examine gender differences in work trajectories over time, excluding the top management above department directors.3 of definition of the hierarchical levels from a system of categories to the current system of professional groups.
 This change made it very difficult to construct comparable time series for the whole period.
 We also exclude branches and other entities because job position changes there are difficult to classify as promotions.
 In practice, the dataset we managed to build contains anonymized comparable employee information at the monthly level, from 1987 to 2023.
 For this period, the panel dataset contains almost 900 thousand monthly observations for 5,754 workers aged 20-75.
 Annual salaries are available since 2000, contractual hours of work since 2009, and selection processes since 2013.
-Given the information available, most of our multivariate analysis concerned the decade from 2013 to 2023.
-However, for documenting the presence of women at the BdE, we also use some prior information.
+Given the information available, most of our multivariate analysis concerned the decade from 2013 to 2023.4 However, for documenting the presence of women at the BdE, we also use some prior information.
 Descriptive statistics for each subperiod can be found in Table 1.